 Magna International (MGA) Receives a Hold from CIBC

-CIBC analyst Kevin Chiang maintained a Hold rating on Magna International (MGA) on February 21 and set a price target of $61.00.
-The company’s shares closed last Monday at $51.55.
+CIBC analyst Kevin Chiang maintained a Hold rating on Magna International (MGA) yesterday and set a price target of $61.00.
+The company’s shares closed last Monday at $45.52.

 See today’s analyst top recommended stocks >>